 The work of creating the Honor Roll was done in Warehouse 20, the Minidoka sign shop.
 The center panel was completed and erected in the autumn of 1943.
 The crest of the Honor Roll was a carved and painted eagle with a wing span of nearly 5 feet.
 The fate of the original Honor Roll is unknown.
 Historic photographs provide the only clues to its appearance.
 Little historical information exists regarding its physical dimensions or coloration.

-Project staff was able to determine the dimensions for the Honor Roll by scaling the existing historic photographs.
+Minidoka NHS staff was able to determine the dimensions of the Honor Roll by scaling the existing historic photographs.
 However, not all the details of the Honor Roll could be determined from the historic photos.
 None of the historic photos were clear enough for staff to ascertain all the names on the right side of the structure.
 Visitors are asked to notify the park if they know of a missing name on the Honor Roll.
 Contact information is available on the park website.

 The Honor Roll is not only an interpretive element at the site but it is a memorial to the over 950 people, from Minidoka, who served in the military.
-The presence of the Honor Roll provides an opportunity for National Park Service staff to explain important concepts such as injustice, patriotism, wartime incarceration, and conscientious resistance.
+The presence of the Honor Roll provides an opportunity to discuss important concepts such as injustice, patriotism, wartime incarceration, and conscientious resistance.
 Honor Rolls such as the one created at Minidoka were found at other War Relocation Centers.

 In 2010, the Friends of Minidoka received a grant from the Japanese American Confinement Sites Grant Program to assist with construction costs.
 The reestablishment of the Honor Roll was a collaborative effort made possible by the Friends of Minidoka, National Park Service, and the Nisei Veterans.